michaelacohen-sc/git-lesson/README.md

 1. Make changes to your project you would like to keep.
 1. When you have your changes, tell git you are ready to create a checkppoint of the files using 'git add filename'
 1. Create a checkpoint using 'git commit -, "message about what you did"

+## Adding Features
+Features should be developed on branches.
+To create and switch to a branch, use the command

+`git switch -c new_branch_name`

+To switch to an existing branch, use

+`git switch branch_name`